Datavault-UK/automate-dv-docs/README.md

 To update any docs, simply edit the corresponding `.md` files in the `docs/` directory.

 ### Running locally
-- Ensure that depdendencies are installed from the provided `Pipfile`.
+- Ensure that dependencies are installed from the provided `Pipfile`.
 Note: Ignore the `docs/requirements.txt` file for local development.
 This dependency file is for automated builders.
 - Run `mkdocs serve` from the terminal
-- This local webiste will automatically re-generate itself as you make changes, so no need to close it down.
+- This local website will automatically re-generate itself as you make changes, so no need to close it down.